Marghanita Laski: Contributions to the Oxford English Dictionary (OED)

-Ultimately, in the 1970s, Laski went on to work with Simpson on the Concise Oxford Dictionary of Proverbs.
-Together, they filled documentary gaps in the quotations of earlier texts, with Laski willing to put a pause on her word-collecting activities to focus on proverb gathering.
+In the 1970s Laski went on to work with Simpson on the Concise Oxford Dictionary of Proverbs.
+Together they filled documentary gaps in the quotations of earlier texts.

 Broadcasting

 Laski was a panellist on the popular UK BBC panel shows What's My Line?
 (1951–63), The Brains Trust (late 1950s), and Any Questions?
 (1960s).

 Overall views

 An avowed atheist, Laski was also a keen supporter of the Campaign for Nuclear Disarmament.
-Her play, The Offshore Island, is about nuclear warfare.
+Her play The Offshore Island is about nuclear warfare.

 Critical reception

 Anthony Boucher described her novella The Victorian Chaise Longue as "an admirably written book, highly skilled in its economic evocation of time, place and character – and a relentlessly terrifying one."
 Ecstasy: A Study of Some Secular and Religious Experiences has been compared to The Varieties of Religious Experience by William James in its importance.
 Tory Heaven, a counterfactual novel depicting a Britain ruled by a rigidly hierarchical Conservative dictatorship and satirising middle-class attitudes towards the Attlee ministry, was described as "wickedly amusing" by Ralph Straus of The Sunday Times, and as "an ingeniously contrived and wittily told tale" by Hugh Fausset of the Manchester Guardian: writing about the book in 2018, David Kynaston called it a "highly engaging, beautifully written novel".